Here’s Your Ultimate 2025 Guide to the Best 17 Char Kway Teow Stalls in Singapore That’ll Wok Your World

 Dong Ji Fried Kway Teow

-Uncle Teng, the man behind numerous plates of delectable char kway teow, fries each plate individually to ensure the flavours are concentrated and the dish is served piping hot.
-With more than 40 years of experience in frying char kway teow, his movements are swift and rhythmic.
-He single-handedly takes orders and fries the kway teow.
+Uncle Teng has officially retired and now her daughter is the one-woman-show behind numerous plates of delectable char kway teow.
+She fries each plate individually to ensure the flavours are concentrated and the dish is served piping hot.
+She single-handedly takes orders and fries the kway teow.
 Fresh prawns and squid are added into the oil before the noodles.
 Each mouthful of fluffy noodles were well-coated with spicy, eggy goodness, giving it a lovely taste and texture.
 The dish also had enough wok hei and plump cockles, completed by strips of chives.
-Instead of the usual sweet finish, Uncle Teng’s char kway teow is more savoury, with a good amount of smokiness.
+Instead of the usual sweet finish, Dong Ji char kway teow is more savoury, with a good amount of smokiness.
+Whenever I visit Old Airport Road Food Centre, this is a must-order.

 Dong Ji Fried Kway Teow